tytydraco/yessleep/out/I_Drove_Through_A_Town_That_Didnt_Exist.md

 Even the road itself was bumpy and full of potholes, so people probably avoided it for these reasons too.

-Anyway, the road was surrounded by forest on both sides and I noticed there were no light posts, making it very dark.
+Anyway, the road was surrounded by forest on both sides and I noticed there were no light posts either, making it very dark.

-As I continued to drive, I began to get sleepy and nearly crashed my car into a ditch, jolting me wide awake.
+As I continued to drive while listening to Christmas Songs on the radio, I began to feel sleepy nearly crashing my car into a ditch, jolting me wide awake.

 Using my phone as a source of light, I got out of my car to access the damage and noticed a sign that read Pottsville - 1 Mile.